clopezno/InvIPM/README.md

 ### 2.Executable files and a dataset with images of metal pieces.

--Download the executable distribution for Linux or Windows in the following repository folder [./appbin](appbin/) -Run .InvP.Mexe in Windows or run.sh in Linux
+-Download the executable distribution for Linux or Windows in the following repository [release](https://github.com/clopezno/InvIPM/releases)
+-Run .InvP.Mexe in Windows or run.sh in Linux